E5

 • Test with another battery: Voltage sag from a weak battery can sometimes mimic speed fluctuation.
 Try a fully charged, known-good Makita battery.

 • If E5 remains: The internal speed control switch or PCB likely needs replacement.
-This requires opening the handle housing and should be done by a Makita-authorized technician.
+This requires opening the handle housing and should be performed by a Makita-authorized technician.

 Advertisements